Written By Rick de Groot

 This means that the first week can have days from December of the last year and days from January of the current year.
 Because of this system, each year has either 52 or 53 weeks.
 The years that have 53 weeks are the ones where the first day of the year is a Thursday or when it’s a leap year and the first day is on a Wednesday.

 Now that we have a good understanding of ISO calendar basics, it’s time to create our very own ISO calendar in Power Query.
-I’ll guide you through the process step by step!
+I’ll guide you through the process step by step.
+We will look at how to create the following ISO calendar related fields:

-The first thing we need to do to create an ISO week number column is to find the Thursday of the current week.
-This can be done using the Date.DayOfWeek function and the Date.AddDays function in Power Query.
+The first step in creating an ISO week number column is to find the Thursday of the current week.
+This is achieved using the Date.DayOfWeek and Date.AddDays functions.

 Important

 The Date.DayOfWeek function will give us the day of the week for a certain date.
-The first day of the week is represented by 0 in the Date.DayOfWeek function.
-And because Thursday is the 4th day of the week, we’ll use 3 as our base value.
+The first day of the week is represented by a zero-based index of 0 in the Date.DayOfWeek function.
+Since Thursday is the 4th day of the week when using Monday as the start, we use 3 as our base value.

 Date.AddDays(